Back • Return Home

 What Is Programming & How Is It Done?

 "Hardware" refers to all of the physical devices which make up a computer, whereas a "software program" (also known as an "application" or "app") is a set of instructions that tells the hardware how to do some particular task.
 To write your own software is known as "programming" (or "coding").
 In other words, we can get a computer to do pretty much whatever we want so long as we give it the proper set of instructions and the hardware is capable of carrying them out.
-Let's explore how this is done a little bit more...
+It can be both a highly creative and logically-stimulating endeavor.
+The programmer Larry Wall gives the analogy of it being like writing a recipe.
+Let's explore how this is done...

 All information within a computer is represented as numbers, zeros and ones, or "bits".
 This way of counting is called "Binary" (or "Base-2").
 There is often so much information involved that it is helpful to represent it as larger numbers, usually groups of eight or sixteen.
 These ways of counting are called "Octal" (or "Base-8") and "Hexadecimal" (or "Base-16"), respectively.
 No matter what counting system we use, the representation of information as numbers like this is called "Machine Code".